aristanetworks/anta/README.md

 ### How to collect commands output

+The python script [collect-eos-commands.py](scripts/collect-eos-commands.py) runs show commands on devices and collects the output:

-- Update the devices [inventory](examples/devices.txt) with your devices IP address or hostnames.
+- Update the devices [inventory](examples/devices.txt) with the devices IP address or hostname
-- Update the EOS commands list [eos-commands.yaml](examples/eos-commands.yaml) you would like to collect from the devices in text or JSON format.
+- Update the [EOS commands list](examples/eos-commands.yaml) you would like to collect from the devices in text or JSON format
-- Run the python script [collect-eos-commands.py](scripts/collect-eos-commands.py).
+- Run the python script [collect-eos-commands.py](scripts/collect-eos-commands.py)
-- Check the output in the output directory.
+- The commands output is saved in the output directory

 ```shell
 vi devices-list.text